atmtools/typhon/doc/tutorials/dataset.rst

 Imagine you have a big dataset consisting of many files containing observations (e.g. images or satellite data).
 Each file covers a certain time period and is located in folders which names contain information about the time period.
-See figure :numref:`fig-example-directory` for an example.
+See figure :ref:`fig-example-directory` for an example.

 .. _fig-example-directory:

 .. figure:: _figures/dataset_directory.png
    :alt: screen shot of dataset directory structure

+   Example of dataset
-   An example: All files of *Instrument A* are located in subdirectories which contain temporal information in their names (year, month, day, etc.).
+   All files of *Instrument A* are located in subdirectories which contain temporal information in their names (year, month, day, etc.).

 Typical tasks to analyze this dataset would include iterating over those